What's the difference between active and passive reconnaissance?

 Exploring essential tools of both ethical and malicious hackers alike

-Simply put, active reconnaissance is the process of examining a computer system in order to scope technical weaknesses that can be used to access it.
 System information is used to gain unauthorised access to protected materials, infiltrating any firewalls or routers.
 The hacker then actively maps the network infrastructure, using tools such as NSLookup to identify hosts.
 Once they have been found, a port scan is conducted to reveal any potential vulnerabilities.
-Security barriers have therefore been engaged, with information resistance found relayed back to the hacker.

-Differences in method unsurprisingly yield different results.
-Active reconnaissance is riskier (from the malicious hacker's perspective), but generally more useful information is gathered.
-Passive reconnaissance carries less risk, however, it is slightly more unreliable, can be time-consuming, and is usually far less revealing.
+Differences in method, unsurprisingly, yield different results.
+Active reconnaissance is riskier (from the hacker's perspective) but generally more useful information is gathered.
+Passive reconnaissance carries less risk, but is slightly more unreliable, can be time-consuming, and is usually far less revealing.

 Penetration testers would likely cover both methods in order to provide a comprehensive overview of an organisation's cyber defences.
 Vulnerabilities are reported, and the organisation will then set out to remedy them.
 Taking into account information gathered, organisations can augment a web application firewall (WAF), the most holistic defence against cyber attacks.
 A strong WAF should be flexible to adapt to an organisation's needs, and secure to protect applications both in the cloud and on-premise.